amitalokbera/Pix2Pix-MNIST-Dataset/readme.md

 ```python
 python3 generate_dataset.py --dataset_size 10000 --image_size 64
 ```
+- dataset_size = No. of images to be generated
+- image_size = Set Image resolution
-- This will generate custom MNIST dataset inside dataset folder

-- It will also generate test dataset, i.e 10% of training size
+This will generate custom MNIST dataset inside dataset folder.
+It will also generate test dataset, i.e 10% of training size